windingtree/org.id/management/tools/README.md

 The explanation of this task:
 - Running of `version` command
+- Running of `deploy` command.
+Initial OrgId deployment
-- Running `makehash` command
+- Running `makehash` command for file `./assets/orgid-legal.json`
-- Running of `contract` command.
-Option value `[TASK:1:hash]` will be replaced with result of running previous step
+- Running of `tx` command.
+Creation of an Organization record.
+The hash is obtained from previous step
-- Running `makehash` command for another file
+- Running `makehash` command for file `./assets/orgid-unit.json`
-- Running `tx` command.
-Option value `[TASK:2:contract.proxy]` will be replaced with the value from the result of command running on step 2
+- Running of `tx` command.
+Creation of an Subsidiary record.
+The hash is obtained from previous step